Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 ### Update Pack Index

 When new software packs are available in on a public web service, the local copy of the **Pack Index File** requires an update.
-To update the **Pack Index File**, run the command:
+To update the **Pack Index File**, run:

 ```bash
 cpackget update-index